wongdean/OFScripts/Read Book/readme.md

 # Read Book

 This is a set of 2 tasks to help me read on a a schedule in OmniFocus.
-It uses [Omni Automation](https://omniautomation.com) and can run on macOS, iOS, and iPadOS.
+It uses [Omni-Automation](https://omni-automation.com) and can run on macOS, iOS, and iPadOS.

 ## Install